Incredibly flavourful stuffed roasted peppers. Serve with a side salad and some good bread.

 A posset is a thin, custard-like chilled dessert.
 This recipe for a Lemon Posset is dead easy to make.

-Beautiful and easy dessert squares.
+Beautiful and easy dessert squares from the mid 1900s.